DSaunders/ExampleProfiler/README.md

 This will set the environment variables in the Console window and launch a sample Console Application.

 The Console Application's runtime will load the profiler.
-This happens automatically one the environment variables have been set, the code in the Console Application has no knowledge of the profiler.
+This happens automatically once the environment variables have been set, the code in the Console Application has no knowledge of the profiler.

 Every 2 seconds, the sample application forces a Garbage Collection.
 The profiler will receive a notification for this, and write `Profiler: Garbage Collection` to the Console.